csula-students/beautiful-data-project-dream/syllabus.md

 ### Determination of a Cheating Incident

 Over the years, we have developed a number of strategies and techniques to identify cheating.
-The biggest tell-tail sign of cheating is not understanding your solution and/or source code.
+The biggest tell-tail sign of cheating is when students do not understand their solution and/or source code.
 Second, we have automated tools for source code analysis.
 To this extent, simply reformatting source code or renaming variables is pointless.

+While we will listen to your explanation, once decided we will not change our determination.
+You can, however, be assured that we will treat students with dignity and respect throughout the process.

 ### Adjudication Process